ikhoury/www.issakhoury.me/index.md

 - Created advanced Excel sheets and Access databases for generating reports

 ## Summary of tech stack and skills:
-- Develop high performant, maintainable, and resilient distributed services.
+- Develop highly performant, maintainable, and resilient distributed services.
 - Java and the Spring framework.
 - Polyglot persistence across different storage mediums.
 - Messaging systems and event-based communication.